ServiceNow/azimuth/docs/docs/key-concepts/smart-tags.md

 * `correct_top_3`: The top 1 prediction is not the right one, but the right one is in the top 3.
 * `correct_low_conf`: The top 1 prediction was the right one, but its confidence is below the threshold, and thus the rejection class was predicted.

+## Pipeline Comparison

+Smart tags that are computed based on the difference between pipelines predictions.

+* `all_models_wrong`: When all pipelines give the wrong prediction.
+* `one_model_disagrees`: When at least one of the models disagrees with the others.